 |66||11:31 am||Para M/W/Mix TA/TA 2x|

-Composition: These events are for same classification athletes.
+Composition: These events are mixed gender crews made up of same classification athletes.

 Time adjustments: Time adjustments will be made according to the composition of the entry based on gender and adaptive classification.

 Adaptive M/W/Mix LTA, TA, AS 2x Events –